Financial Advice

 What qualifications does the adviser have and how long have they been practicing?

-A financial adviser can gain the bare minimum qualifications required to practice within a few months.
+A financial adviser can gain the bare minimum qualifications required to practice within a year.
 Even a grey haired adviser who looks as though he may have

-spent a lifetime in financial services might actually have just a few months experience following a career change, with little practical knowledge or experience.
+spent a lifetime in financial services might actually have minimal experience following a career change, with little practical knowledge.

-A well qualified and experienced adviser could still give poor advice or mis-sell, but they should at least know their stuff, especially on more complex subjects.
+A well qualified and experienced adviser (e.g. one with 'Chartered' status) could still give poor advice, but they should at least know their stuff, especially on more complex subjects.

 What financial incentive does the adviser have to continue looking after you?

-Advisers who receive all, or the bulk, of their remuneration upfront are unlikely to take much interest in you after the initial sale, unless you want to give them
+Advisers who take all, or the bulk, of their fees upfront are unlikely to take much interest in you after the initial sale, unless you want to give them

 more business.
 Make sure the adviser will be sufficiently motivated to continue looking after you.